In Sixty Cancer Action

 We used these results and others to form a series of recommendations on the process, tone and tools required to address the challenges at hand.
 Based on timing and budget, we proceeded to develop the items listed in the tools section above and the client used our information and plan recommendations to manage the communication rollout.
 We have developed proprietary tools and approaches to ensure that communication is relevant, clear, credible and creates accountability.

-1) research and situational assessment, as described above.
+1) research and situational assessment.

 2) articulating the purpose of the initiative in the most meaningful, yet credible way possible.